KhaledHashim-1/Demo-2/README.md

-# E-commerce ELT Pipeline with Airflow, dbt, and BigQuery
+# Vehicle Price Prediction ELT Pipeline with Airflow, dbt, and BigQuery

 ## Overview
 This project implements an end-to-end ELT pipeline for vehicle price prediction dataset.